stefkeec/stefTweaks/README.md

 Windows Optimizer and disabling unnecessary things and Microsoft (preinstalled) Apps.
 -------------------------------------------------------------------------------------

-Also Everything here is in Batch file and you can change it by yourself!
+<br>Also Everything here is in Batch file and you can change it by yourself!<br>
-Every tweak is explained inside Batch file so you can remove whatever you want!
+<br>Every tweak is explained inside Batch file so you can remove whatever you want!<br>

 Things that WindowsTweaker.bat does is :